rotexsoft/leanorm/docs/getting-started.md

 1. An author has many posts relationship inside the AuthorsModel class
 2. A post belongs to an author relationship inside the PostsModel class
+3. A post has many tags through the posts_tags join table relationship inside the PostsModel class
+4. A post has one summary relationship inside the PostsModel class

 ```php
 class AuthorsCollection extends \LeanOrm\Model\Collection { }